The Promised Neverland: Development

 The series was first conceived in late 2013 from a draft titled Neverland; the title was later changed to The Promised Neverland due to copyright concerns.
 Kaiu Shirai submitted the 300-page draft to the Weekly Shōnen Jump editorial department.
-Editor Suguru Sugita described the series as an ambitious work atypical for Jump, blending bright and dark scenes within a suspenseful fantasy world.
+Editor Suguru Sugita described it as an ambitious work atypical for Jump, blending bright and dark scenes within a suspenseful fantasy world.
 Shirai noted that Sugita suggested limiting the series to around twelve volumes, comparable in length to Death Note.

 Finding an artist whose style suited the story proved challenging.
-Shirai and Sugita considered Posuka Demizu a leading candidate due to her artistic fit for the series’ imagery.
+Shirai and Sugita considered Posuka Demizu a leading candidate due to her artistic fit for the series's imagery.
 Several other artists declined, citing the story's deviation from typical Jump manga or its perceived lack of commercial potential.
 Demizu's agreement was met with enthusiasm.
 Sugita compared the creative synergy between Shirai and Demizu to that of Death Note creators Tsugumi Ohba and Takeshi Obata.
 Prior to serialization, Shirai and Demizu published the one-shot Poppy's Wish (ポピィの願い, Poppy no Negai) on Shōnen Jump+ in February 2016.
 Its positive reception confirmed to Sugita that they were the right team for The Promised Neverland.